Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/lacp-resilience-scale-hg/guide.en-gb.md

 ## Objective

-This guide presents the new network aggregation architecture implemented on OVHcloud Bare metal servers.
+This guide presents the new network aggregation architecture implemented on OVHcloud Bare Metal servers.
 This evolution aims to strengthen fault tolerance and improve service continuity for your critical environments.

 ## Requirements